 Using renewable energy sources when it comes to gas is not so simple as there is less renewable gas available.
 People’s Energy offers as much green gas as it can (combined with fossil fuel) and aims to push the agenda to improve green gas renewables.
 For example, it is in favour of tax breaks on biogas.

-People’s Energy Warm Home Discount
+Warm Home Discount

 Suppliers with 250,000 customers or more are required to provide the Warm Home Discount to eligible customers.
 As of yet, People’s Energy does not meet this threshold and so does not provide the scheme.
 If you qualify for the Warm Home Discount, you will need to be with a larger energy provider in order to receive it.

-There’s lots of other help available beside the Warm Home Discount scheme for those living in fuel poverty.
+There’s lots of other help available besides the Warm Home Discount scheme for those living in fuel poverty.
 Check out our guide to government grants and schemes to see what help you can get with your energy bills.

-How to contact People’s Energy
+How do I contact People’s Energy?

-As a smaller supplier, People’s Energy cannot compete with some of the bigger and medium sized providers in terms of extra services.
-It has gained points for recently starting its smart meter roll out, but unfortunately it does not offer any energy grants, discounts or smart energy technology.
-We are sure that as the supplier continues to grow, it will start to offer more of these services.
+As a smaller supplier, it cannot compete with some of the bigger and medium-sized providers in terms of extra services.
+It has gained points for its smart meter rollout, but unfortunately, it does not offer any energy grants, discounts, or smart energy technology.
+Overall, in the vital areas, People’s Energy performs well.